-Basically, the higher the drill voltage, the more powerful the cordless impact wrench is.
+Basically, the higher the drill voltage, the more powerful the wrench is.
 However, the choice of the voltage to use depends on the type of drilling job that you are doing.
-For light duties, you can use a drill voltage of 18V while for medium duties, you can use 20V.
-However, if you are looking to perform heavy drilling or driving duties, you can use a voltage that is as high as 36V.
-So, the decision on what voltage suits your cordless wrench is dependent on the intensity of work.
-To some extent, it also depends on the model of the impact wrench that you are using.
-A good wrench should allow the application of variable voltages depending on the type of work you are doing.
+For light duties, you can use an 18V or 20V.
+However, if you are looking to remove some tightly torqued nuts and bolts that might be frozen stuck, you can use a voltage that is as high as 36V for heavy duty jobs.
+So, the decision on what voltage is dependent on the intensity of work.
+To some extent, it also depends on the model of the wrench type that you are using.

 3. What does the “Ah” mean in cordless batteries?

 Normally, the rechargeable batteries lose their power/charge when they are not in use.
 There are models that lose their power faster than others.
 The capacity of the cordless battery is expressed as Ah (Amperage hours).
 Typically, the Ah value expresses the amount of energy (charge) that the cordless battery holds.
-On a basic level, the higher the Ah value, the longer the battery stays with the charge, and the longer its used by the cordless wrench.
-As a buyer, it’s thus smarter to consider a cordless battery that has a higher Ah, and you can tell this from the cordless impact wrench reviews online.
+On a basic level, the higher the Ah value, the longer the battery stays with the charge, and the longer its used.
+As a buyer, it’s thus smarter to consider a cordless battery that has a higher Ah, and this becomes more apparent as you read other reviews and complaints online.

 4. What does Variable Trigger Speed Trigger mean?

-Variable Trigger Speed refers to the ability to reverse the rotational movement of the cordless impact wrench motor.
+Variable Trigger Speed refers to the ability to reverse the rotational movement of the tools motor.
 What you manipulate is the speed switch of the power tool.
-Once you have engaged the switch, it communicates to the other parts of the mortar, resulting in an opposite movement.
-Generally, a great impact wreath should allow you to change the trigger speed and achieve a great performance in as far as tightening/loosening the bolts/nuts are concerned.
+Once you have engaged the switch, it communicates to the other parts of the motor, resulting in an opposite movement.
+Generally, this should allow you to change the trigger speed and achieve a great performance in as far as tightening/loosening the bolts/nuts are concerned.

 5. What’s the difference between an air impact wrench and an air ratchet wrench?

 The impact wrenches are essentially designed to give you a higher torque value than the air ratchet wrench.
 Usually, the impact wrench gives about 180 pound-feet while the ratchet gives you about 70 pound-feet.
-You will find it easy to use the impact wrench than the air ratchet.
+You will find it easy to use a cordless wrench over an air ratchet.
 This is primarily because of their twisting capability.
-When you loosen the nuts, you will find it easy as the wrenches enjoy a higher torque value.
-As for the impact ratchets, they are ideal for loosening and tightening low and medium bolts.
-If you use the impact wrench here, it may break the bolts heads or damage the threads.
+When you loosen the nuts, you will find it easy as the wrench produces a higher torque value.
+As for ratchets, they are ideal for loosening and tightening low and medium bolts.

 6. What’s the difference between RPM, IPM, and torque?